 If you don’t fancy a green roof, then how about a green wall?
 Using a lattice structure you can plant things up the side of a wall to create an impressive vertical garden.
 Take a look at this superb example from Paris, France:

 Some of the more unusual green roofs in the world

 There’s no doubt that green roofs can look impressive, especially when viewed from above.
-Washington DC currently tops the list for the most amount of space given up to green roofing, closely followed by Philadelphia, Chicago and New York.
+Washington DC currently tops the list for the most amount of space given up to green roofing, closely followed by Philadelphia, Chicago, and New York.
 But we’re not the only ones embracing the idea of rooftop gardens.
-Some of our cousins in Europe and in other parts of the world have some pretty crazy ideas when it comes to design.
+Some of our cousins in Europe and other parts of the world have some pretty crazy ideas when it comes to design.

 How about this small home in Sweden.

 And if you want a big green wall, then how about this one in Japan.